 The guardrails are our agreements with each other across the enterprise.
 Each role, however, manifests these agreements in different ways.
-The following provides more detail on what the guardrails mean for product managers.
+The following provides more detail on what the guardrails mean for product managers and product owners.

 Work on items that will realize the greatest amount of business value across the enterprise

 As you get closer to the actual implementation of work, you need to define the specifics of what you are going to work on.
 This requires clarity about what value can be realized soonest.
 It is the product manager’s responsibility to specify MBIs based on the needs of the business and the projected cost given to them by technology.

 Collaborate with each other in order to maximize the realization of business value across the enterprise

 No matter how well planned out work is, there will be many people who are overburdened with requests.
 While they can always do a request for one team if doing so doesn’t adversely affect other teams, that is usually not the case.
 When conflicts arise, the deciding factor is what lowers the cost of delay.
 Understanding what is important is a key for this.

 Product Managers also have the role of coaching business stakeholders into why product management is so critical.
 They are one of two key roles (product owners being the other) in bridging the gap between business stakeholders and technology.